publiccodenet/about/activities/staff-management/parental-leave.md

 # Pregnancy, birth, and partner leave

-Pregnant employees are entitled to 4-6 weeks pregnancy leave (before the due date) and at least 10 weeks maternity leave (after childbirth).
+Pregnant employees are entitled to 4-6 weeks pregnancy leave (before the due date) and at least 10 weeks birth leave.

 ## Partner leave